DhiralKaniya/RTCamp-Web-Engineer-Twitter-Assignment/README.md

 2. Part-2

 3. Part-3

-	A. Up to 200 tweets can download.

-	B. User can download tweet in the form of csv,xls,json and export in google spreadsheet.
+##### Limitation

+1. You can search up to 3200 followers.

+2. You can download up to 3200 tweets.

 #####	Front-End Technology